preritdas/working-hours-cli/README.md

 Similarly, if you try to add a delivery to a duplicate task, if only one of the duplicates is incomplete (hasn't been clocked out), instead of prompting you to provide a key, it'll deliver to that task automatically.

+### Smart Title Capitalization

+If enabled in `config.ini`, the Working Hours CLI will use CapitalizeMyTitle's API to properly capitalize task names.
+For example, instead of converting "this and that" to "This And That", it will use "This and That", in accordance with proper APA capitalization rules.
+This requires a (free) RapidAPI API key, with a free subscription to the CapitalizeMyTitle app.
+If this feature is disabled in `config.ini`, blind capitalization is used instead, as normal (unless you explicitly set `titlecase False` in your command, as noted in the commands section below).

 ## Commands

 The following is a list of all commands with their behavior summarized.